|Jenna Saadati. Spring 2012. Age 13.|

 - · No one will miss me when I’m gone.

 As a result, depression set in.
 She didn’t want to trouble those she loved, so she hid the deep sadness.
-She bore all the hurt herself.
+She silently bore all the hurt.

 Three months later, desperate to ease her pain, she made a secret decision.
 She picked a day.
 She wrote the note.
 And one night not long after Christmas, without telling anyone or saying goodbye, she stopped her breath.
 She ended her life.

 It wasn’t the right choice.
 Not for her.
 And not for everyone who loved her.
-Her absence has left a huge hole—a place no one can fill except her.
+Her absence has left a huge hole—a place no one else can fill.

 The truth is she was loved and needed.

 Her life was worth much.

 This shouldn’t be a once-upon-a-time story.
 She should be here—today—with all of us.